OCTOBER 11, 2018 – JANUARY 7, 2019

-Submissions are currently CLOSED for Volume 8.
+Submissions are currently OPEN for Volume 9.

-How to Submit to LURe:
+Submitting to LURe:

 LURe welcomes the submission of scholarly undergraduate essays on all topics and historical periods of literature, film, critical theory, or cultural studies.
 LURe publishes only researched articles.
 One submission per author per year, please.

 - File format should be either a Microsoft Word document (.doc or .docx) or a Google Doc